 Employee Confidentiality FAQs

-Some may argue that signing confidentiality agreements does not prevent employees from doing anything the law does not already restrict them from doing.
-While this may be true to some extent, to ensure that confidential information does not get compromised confidentiality agreements play a major role in protecting proprietary and privileged information.
+Some may argue that signing confidentiality agreements do not prevent employees from doing anything the law does not already restrict them from doing.
+While this may be true to some extent, to ensure that confidential information does not get compromised confidentiality agreements to play a major role in protecting proprietary and privileged information.

 This FAQ has been written to serve as the guide for employers and employees to help them understand key issues surrounding confidentiality aspects they are bound by, legal terminologies, implications in the event of a breach, and the term for which such confidentiality applies.

-1. What is intellectual Property?
+1. What is Intellectual Property?
 What does it mean?

 Simply put, intellectual property is imagination made real.
-Intellectual property (also generally referred as IP) allows people own the work they create.
+Intellectual property (also generally referred to as IP) allows people to own the work they create.
 It is a work or invention that is the result of creativity, such as a manuscript or a design, to which one has rights and for which one may apply for patents, trademark, copyrights, trade secrets, etc. IP is an asset just like property, car, gold, etc.

-2. Okay..
-I get that, now what are patents, trademarks and copyrights?
+2. Okay...
+I get that, now what are patents, trademarks, and copyrights?

 A patent is a form of IP.
 It consists of a set of exclusive rights granted by a government to an inventor for a certain period of time, in exchange for the public disclosure of the invention.
 Patents are only issued for inventions where the inventor creates a unique or novel device, method composition or process.

 A trademark is a brand name.
 It is the distinctive sign or indicator used by companies to help customers identify a product or service.
-A company’s logo for instance is a trademark.
+A company’s logo, for instance, is a trademark.